pilcru/ghpythonremote/README.rst

 Usage
 *****

 *All the examples files are copied in the* ``%APPDATA%\Grasshopper\UserObjects\gh-python-remote\examples`` *folder.
 You can also download them from the* `github repo`_.

 From Grasshopper to Python
 --------------------------

 #.
 Open the example file ``GH_python_remote.ghx`` in Python, or drop the gh-python-remote component on the canvas.
 #.
 Use the ``location`` input to define the location of the Python interpreter you want to connect to.
-You can use
-   the path to a folder containing python, the full path to a python executable, or ``conda://`` followed by the name of an Anaconda virtual environment.
+You can use the path to a folder containing python, the full path to a python executable, or ``conda://`` followed by the name of an Anaconda virtual environment (requires ``conda`` to be available in your PATH).
 #.
 Use the ``modules`` input to define the modules you want to access in the GHPython component.
-Anything that can
-   follow an ``import`` statement in the remote Python works.
+Anything that can follow an ``import`` statement in the remote Python works.
 If you need to import a submodule inside a package (like ``import this.that``), the parent package has to be imported first.
 #.
 Change ``run`` to ``True`` to connect.
 #.
 In the GHPython component, the imported modules will be available via the sticky dictionary.
-For example if you are
-   trying to use Numpy:
+For example if you are trying to use Numpy:

    .. code-block:: python